 (g) Schedule any onsite audits with advance notice of not less than ten business days and make a good faith effort to establish a mutually agreed upon time and date for the onsite audit.

-(4) The department shall contract with one or more persons to support a health insurance premium assistance payment program.
+(6) The department may contract with one or more persons to support a health insurance premium assistance payment program.

-(8) Records requests made by a recovery audit contractor in any one-hundred-eighty-day period shall be limited to not more than five percent of the number of claims filed by the provider for the specific service being reviewed, not to exceed two hundred records.
-The contractor shall allow a provider no less than forty-five days to respond to and comply with a record request.
+(10) Records requests made by a program integrity contractor in any one-hundred-eighty-day period shall be limited to not more than two hundred records for the specific service being reviewed.
+The contractor shall allow a provider no less than forty-five days to respond to and comply with a records request.
 If the contractor can demonstrate a significant provider error rate relative to an audit of records, the contractor may make a request to the department to initiate an additional records request regarding the subject under review for the purpose of further review and validation.
 The contractor shall not make the request until the time period for the appeals process has expired.

-(10) The recovery audit contractor, in conjunction with the department, shall perform educational and training programs annually for providers that encompass a summary of audit results, a description of common issues, problems, and mistakes identified through audits and reviews, and opportunities for improvement.
+(12) The program integrity contractor, in conjunction with the department, shall perform educational and training programs for providers that encompass a summary of audit results, a description of common issues, problems, and mistakes identified through audits and reviews, and opportunities for improvement.

-(11) Providers shall be allowed to submit records requested as a result of an audit in electronic format which shall include compact disc, digital versatile disc, or other electronic format deemed appropriate by the department or via facsimile transmission, at the request of the provider.
+(13) Providers shall be allowed to submit records requested as a result of an audit in electronic format, including compact disc, digital versatile disc, or other electronic format deemed appropriate by the department or via facsimile transmission, at the request of the provider.

-(12)(a) A provider shall have the right to appeal a determination made by the recovery audit contractor.
+(14)(a) A provider shall have the right to appeal a determination made by the program integrity contractor.

 (b) The contractor shall establish an informal consultation process to be utilized prior to the issuance of a final determination.
 Within thirty days after receipt of notification of a preliminary finding from the contractor, the provider may request an informal consultation with the contractor to discuss and attempt to resolve the findings or portion of such findings in the preliminary findings letter.
 The request shall be made to the contractor.
 The consultation shall occur within thirty days after the provider's request for informal consultation, unless otherwise agreed to by both parties.